Repeat or revenge: Alabama vs. Georgia, again, for CFP title

-The rematch is set, and it’ll decide the College Football Playoff national championship.
-After a pair of easy wins in the semifinals on Friday night, the Crimson Tide and the Bulldogs – the only two teams to be ranked No. 1 in the AP Top 25 this season – will meet again to decide the title Jan.
+The rematch is set, and it will decide the College Football Playoff national championship.
+After a pair of easy wins in the semifinals on Friday night, the Crimson Tide and the Bulldogs — the only two teams to be ranked No. 1 in the AP Top 25 this season — will meet again to decide the title on Jan.
 10 in Indianapolis.

 “I think we’re good enough,” Georgia quarterback Stetson Bennett said in the din of the Orange Bowl postgame celebration.
 “Obviously, they’re a great team.
 But we’re going to enjoy this one tonight and start preparing for them tomorrow.”